lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/lennardjones.rst

 ..  container:: justify

-    *Explanations:* There are a few differences with the previous input script.
+    There are a few differences with the previous input script.
 First, the 'velocity create' command attributes an initial velocity to all the atoms.
     The initial velocity is chosen so that the initial